jsummers/deark/readme.txt

      Note that if you are extracting to a system that does not store timestamps in UTC (often the case on Windows), the timestamps may not be very accurate.
+     The -modtime option currently does not work with the -zip option.
   -opt <module:option>=<value>
      Module-specific options.
 See formats.txt.
   -h, -?, -help: